nathangreen2021/cloudmanagement-integrations/Terraform/Terraform_Azure_Sample/README.md

 7. In the sample the vmname is "NewTFVM001".
 This can be a user input field and passed into the module.
 8. If the module fails to run, the comments will contain the errors.

-Change Request Workflow:
-1. Ensure a credential exists in "Configuration > Credentials" for the AWS account.
-The name must match the subscription ID for programatic lookup.
-2. Import the Change Completion Workflow.
-3. Edit the workflow and specify the credential in the dropdown to connect back into the Commander API.
-4. Create a XaaS change request with a display condition of: ```(#{target.context.provider} -contains "registry.terraform.io/hashicorp/aws") -and (#{target.context.instances[0].attributes.arn} -contains ":instance/")```
-5. Set the completion workflow for the component to the imported workflow "XaaS CR TF_AWS Start or Reboot Instance".
-6. This change request will now only show up when making a change on an AWS resource from the Terrafrom resources list  on the Admin Portal or Service Portal.
-4. If the workflow fails to run, the comments will contain the errors.
 ____

 *Currently being migrated from [Embotics Git](https://github.com/Embotics)*